shaik1002/biggitlabbomb/doc/administration/packages/container_registry_metadata_database.md

 - The specifications of your PostgresSQL instance.
 - The number of registry instances running.
 - Network latency between the registry, PostgresSQL and your configured Object Storage.

-NOTE:
-The migration only targets tagged images.
-Untagged and unreferenced manifests, and the layers exclusively referenced by them, are left behind and become inaccessible.
-Untagged images were never visible through the GitLab UI or API, but they can become "dangling" and left behind in the backend.
-After migration to the new registry, all images are subject to continuous online garbage collection, by default deleting any untagged and unreferenced manifests and layers that remain for longer than 24 hours.

 Choose the one or three step method according to your registry installation.